Short Overviews

 Vision Changes and Parkinson's Disease

-In this 51-minute webinar neuro ophthalmologist Janet Rucker, MD, discusses the common but often under-discussed eye-related non-motor symptom of Parkinson’s disease.
+In this 51-minute webinar, neuro-ophthalmologist Janet Rucker, MD, discusses the common, but often under-discussed, eye-related non-motor symptom of Parkinson’s disease.
 These changes can include eye movement problems, dry eyes, visual hallucinations, and more.

 Vision Problems in Parkinson's Disease

-By the Michael J. Fox Foundation, Foxfeed Blog, April 24, 2019
+By The Michael J. Fox Foundation, April 23, 2019

-Last updated February 2025 by Stanford Parkinson's Community Outreach.
+Last updated September 2025 by Stanford Parkinson's Community Outreach.